 How to Assess a Journal

-Your first thought is probably to select a journal that reports the best research in the field that will reach your target audience.
+Your first thought in journal selection is probably to shortlist a journal that reports the best research in the field that will reach your target audience.
 A good quality journal would be the most read and talked about one.
 Therefore, you can assess journal quality by three main factors:

 - Citation analysis – sure, we just said the JIF has its drawbacks, but it is still important.
 It is the average number of times a journal has been cited in a given time period.